joetabish/ArkPostTameCalculator/README.md

 # ArkPostTameCalculator
 Hello!
-This was a fun project inteneded to help fellow ARK: Survival Evolved players!
+This was a fun project intended to help fellow ARK: Survival Evolved players!
 Please enjoy.
 -Joe Tabish